gridsync/gridsync/README.rst

 Users of other distributions and operating systems should modify the above steps as required (for example, by installing Xcode on macOS in addition to python -- or the dependencies listed at the top of `make.bat`_ in the case of Windows).

 .. _make.bat: https://github.com/gridsync/gridsync/blob/master/make.bat

+**Development builds:**

+Unsigned binary distributions (currently tracking the `master` branch) are also available from the `project buildbot's "artifacts" directory`_.
+These packages, however, should not be considered trustworthy or reliable in any way and are made available only for testing purposes by developers.
+Please excercise appropriate caution when using these files (ideally by downloading and running them inside a disposable virtual machine).

+.. _project buildbot's "artifacts" directory: https://buildbot.gridsync.io/artifacts/

 Known issues and limitations: